-While difficult to quantify, the impacts of COVID-19 may include but are not limited to the following: (1) economic conditions impacting the demand for Agency financing of new home purchases; (2) government restrictions and overlays may delay pipeline progression and negatively impact lenders participating in the HomeAd program; (3) the State-ordered suspension of all evictions and foreclosure hearings may have an effect on the Agency's programs assisting in the providing of housing to low and moderate income households in the State; (4) implementation of foreclosure and eviction moratoriums for single-family homeowners by HUD, the Federal Housing Administration, US Department of Agriculture, FHMA and FHLMC may have an effect on the Agency's programs; and (5) forbearance or disaster relief options for homeowners who cannot afford their mortgage payments can cause a hardship to master servicers, including the Agency's master servicer.
+While difficult to quantify, the impacts of COVID-19 may include but are not limited to the following: (1) economic conditions impacting the demand for Agency financing of new home purchases; (2) government restrictions and overlays may delay pipeline progression and negatively impact lenders participating in the HomeAd program; (3) forbearance or disaster relief options for homeowners who cannot afford their mortgage payments can cause a hardship to master servicers, including the Agency's master servicer.

-As government forbearance options available to borrowers and the eviction moratoriums available to renters expire, the Agency's risks may increase.
 The Agency offers existing programs to help borrowers and renters facing financial difficulties, which can be leveraged as other government options expire.
 The Agency maintains adequate reserves related to its bond programs to sustain stable ratings from Moody's and S&P rating agencies, showing its financial stability in an uncertain market.

 In fiscal year 2021, the Agency was designated by OSBM to administer HAF, a federal assistance program for homeowners included as part of the American Rescue Plan Act of 2021.
-The Agency entered into an agreement with NCPRO for the administration of the HAF program; program development is in process and fund disbursement is expected to begin in fiscal year 2022.
+The Agency entered into an agreement with NCPRO for the administration of the HAF program and fund disbursement began in fiscal year 2022.